Cafe Rio Sweet Pork like you’ve never had it before – AKA the real, juicy, saucy, sweet and spicy deal!

 There are soooo many options when it comes to this Slow Cooker Chipotle Sweet Pulled Pork.
 I’m going to start with items directly off of the Cafe Rio Menu because they made the menu for a reason:

-Cafe Rio Sweet Pork Burrito: Layer a burrito size tortilla with cilantro lime rice, black or pinto beans, cheese, sweet pulled pork, then baked in an oven.
-Serve with your favs of pico de gallo, romaine lettuce, guacamole, sour cream. etc.
+Cafe Rio Sweet Pork Burrito: Layer a burrito size tortilla with cilantro lime rice or Mexican Rice, black or pinto beans, cheese, sweet pulled pork, then baked in an oven.
+Serve with your favs of pico de gallo, romaine lettuce, guacamole, sour cream, homemade salsa, salsa verde. etc.

 Cafe Rio Sweet Pork Enchiladas: Fill corn tortillas with layers of cheese and sweet pork and topped with red or green enchilada sauce and cheese and bake.